iggProjects/mySQLshell/BITAKORA/BITAKORA_Links_mysql.md

 BITAKORA VERSION 1.1

-SERVERS basic info...
+SERVERS basic info of PHP and Mariadb version? (like phpmyadmin)

-    - how to obtain the info?
+    - how to obtain this ?
+        👇👇

     Example: phpmyadmin
         DB server
             Servidor: 127.0.0.1 via TCP/IP